abhi-yad15/Translate_Pdf/README.md

 4. Open Command Prompt(cmd) and type

 ```
-python translate.py "Name of the pdf" "Language to Change{Abbreviation (See below)}"
+python translate.py "Name of the pdf" "Language to Translate to{Abbreviation (See below)}"
 ```

 For Example